 BASIC EMERGENCY CAR CARE KIT

-- DUCT TAPE.
-You'd be surprised how many times a single roll of duct tape will save you.
-Duct tape can temporarily fix a broken windshield wiper, hold glass together, pick up glass shards, serve as a temporary gas cover, mend a broken hose and has a thousand other uses.
+- DUCT TAPE: You would be surprised how many times a single roll of duct tape will save you.
+Duct tape can temporarily fix a broken windshield wiper, hold glass together, pick up glass shards, serve as a temporary gas cover, mend a broken hose, and has a thousand other uses.

 - BRIGHTLY COLORED CLOTH or "emergency" sign which you can tie or place somewhere on your car to signal for help.